-Do you need something to cover up your window for privacy or decoration but a drape just won’t work?
+Do you need window coverings for privacy or decoration but a drape just won’t work?
 Drapes don’t fit every window and if you have kids or pets, they can get dirty.
 Roman shades are a more compact way to cover and dress up your windows.

 Interior designers will tell you window shades are one of the five essential ways to make your room feel more cozy and decorated.
-All of that fabric can really add warmth to your room and enhance your home decor.
+The soft look of fabric folds can really add warmth to your room and enhance your home decor.
 There are many different styles of window shades, but here we will see what your options are for getting roman shades on a budget.

 If you want to get custom roman shades they can be very pricey.
 Hands down the best, and least expensive place to get them is on ETSY.